-3 Ways Recruitment Automation Will Change Recruiting Forever
+3 Ways Recruitment Automation Will Change the Talent Acquisition Process

-The growing need for recruitment automation tools has fuelled the recent popularity in AI for recruiting.
+The growing need for recruitment automation tools has fueled the recent popularity in AI for recruiting.
+Talent acquisition teams are now delegating their taskload and automating repetitive, manual tasks to allow the time for more strategic work on a daily basis.

 With hiring volume predicted to increase next year but recruiting teams remaining the same size or shrinking, interest in recruitment automation will only get stronger.